MI-AFP/tutorials/tutorials/11_performance-debug.md

 ### GHCi debugger

-If you need better debugger, you can use [GHCi debugger](https://downloads.haskell.org/~ghc/7.4.1/docs/html/users_guide/ghci-debugger.html) (other compilers, such as Hugs, have some different), which allows:
+If you need a better debugger, you can use [GHCi debugger](https://downloads.haskell.org/~ghc/7.4.1/docs/html/users_guide/ghci-debugger.html) (other compilers, such as Hugs, have some different), which allows:

 * setting breakpoints and stepping,
 * inspecting variables,